cstankaitis/playingwithgo/README.md

 # playingwithgo

-This is just a playgroud repo.
-Things may be broken.
+This is just a playgroud repo for me to use while learning Go.
+Things within this repo may be broken.